Danny Masterson used drugging, Scientology to get away with rape, prosecutor says

 Anson guided jurors through the testimonies of all three women.
 One is a former girlfriend who said Masterson raped her five years into their relationship in 2001.
 The two others are women he knew through social circles surrounding the church.

 All testified that they became unusually groggy and had gaps in consciousness and memory after consuming drinks Masterson gave them.
-Judge Charlaine Olmedo allowed the prosecution during the second trial to directly say he drugged the women, after only allowing descriptions of their states at the first.
+Los Angeles Superior Court Judge Charlaine Olmedo allowed the prosecution during the second trial to directly say he drugged the women, after only allowing descriptions of their states at the first.

-There is no physical evidence of any drugging.
+There is no forensic proof of any drugging.
 The investigation that led to Masterson's arrest did not begin for about 15 years after the women say they were raped.
 Anson told jurors the women's accounts and the testimony of a police toxicology expert who described symptoms should be enough.

-“We ask that you hold the defendant accountable,” she said, “that you find him guilty.”
+“What is not here is evidence of drugs,” Cohen said in response.
+“Miss Anson presented a case as if she was arguing a drugging case.
+Maybe it’s because there is no evidence of force or violence.”

+Cohen argued that the women contaminated their testimony by communicating with each other after the police investigation began in 2016.

 Fewer than half of jurors voted to convict Masterson on any count after the first trial.

-Attorneys for both sides rested their cases Friday, three weeks into the second trial.
-Masterson’s defense attorneys declined to call any witnesses.

-His attorney emphasized Tuesday that jurors must find him guilty beyond a reasonable doubt, saying that even if they believe it is likely he is guilty, they must acquit.
+His attorney emphasized Tuesday that even if they believe it is likely he is guilty, they must acquit.

 “If you say, ‘I think he is probably guilty,’ you know what that leads to?”
 Cohen said, then made a buzzer sound.
 “Not guilty.”